Mirebeau/AdaptiveGridDiscretizations_Taichi/README.md

   taichi.lang.impl.default_cfg().default_fp / default_ip

 ### ti.field vs ti.ndarray
-- (Access in kernels) A ti.ndarray needs to be passed as a kernel parameter, a ti.field can be declared in global/surrounding scope.
+- (Access in kernels)
+  A ti.ndarray needs to be passed as a kernel parameter, a ti.field can be declared in global/surrounding scope.
+  In particular, in a class method, the ti.field can be accessed as self.myfield, whereas the ti.ndarray must be passed as an argument.
+(SILLY. v 1.7.4)
 - (Recompilation) Changing a ti.field passed to a kernel leads to recompilation, but not a ti.ndarray.

 ### Known issues with Taichi